2025–26 ISU Challenger Series

-The 2025–26 ISU Challenger Series is a series of senior international competitions organized by the International Skating Union that will be held from August 2025 to December 2025.
-It is the eleventh season of the ISU Challenger Series, a group of senior-level international figure skating competitions.
+The 2025–26 ISU Challenger Series is a series of senior international competitions organized by the International Skating Union that were held from August to December 2025.
+It was the eleventh season of the ISU Challenger Series, a group of senior-level international figure skating competitions.
+Skaters were eligible to compete in the Challenger Series if they have reached the age of 17 before July 1, 2025.

 Competitions

 The International Skating Union announced the Challenger Series schedule on May 8, 2025.
-This season, the series includes the following events.
+This season, the series comprised the following events.